contentauth/c2patool/README.md

 ### Detailed manifest report

-The `-d` option will output a detailed JSON report of the internal C2PA structure.
+The `-d` option will print a detailed report describing the internal C2PA format of manifests contained in the file in JSON format to stdout.
 ```shell
 c2patool image.jpg -d
 ```